UlyssesZh/UlyssesZh.github.io/_posts/2024-10-10-grassmann-num.md

 title: Some understanding of Grassmann numbers out of intuition
 date: 2024-10-10 22:40:02 -0700
 categories:
   - math
 tags:
   - quantum field theory
   - linear algebra
   - abstract algebra
 layout: post
+excerpt: >
-excerpt: 'I was briefly introduced to Grassmann numbers when I studied quantum field theory.
+  I was briefly introduced to Grassmann numbers when I studied quantum field theory.
   I then had the natural question of how we can formally define them.
-In this article, I went with my intuition and tried to answer this question.'
+  In this article, I went with my intuition and tried to answer this question.
 ---

 *This article (except the introduction and the afterwords)